earthlab/rslurm/README.md

 Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation grants DBI-1052875 and DBI-1639145.

-The package was developed by Philippe Marchand, with Ian Carroll and Mike Smorul contributing.
+The package was developed by Philippe Marchand and Ian Carroll, with Mike Smorul contributing.
 Quentin Read is the current maintainer.

 ### Installation